taylormitchell/mono/README.md

 A home for my personal digital life.

 This is a fairly new set up, and I'm still figuring out what works and doesn't.
 But so far I'm thinking of it as an experiment across a few overlapping fronts:

-- It's an experiment in mono-repo maximalism.
-What if I put *all* my personal stuff in a single repo?
-It would get absurdly large if I included all images and videos, but a lot of my digital life exists in the form of text, so it might be reasonable for that.
+- Mono-repo maximalism: Put as much of my personal files in a single repo as possible.
-- It's an experiment in workspace maximalism.
-What if I just had one workspace open all the time, which included *all* my projects and notes?
+- Workspace maximalism: Keep a single cursor workspace open all the time which includes *all* my projects and notes.
-- It's also an experiment in mixing code and data.
-For example, I've got a [rest api](/packages/api/README.md) which is used for web apps like [this logging app](packages/log-web/README.md).
-The api is in the repo, and the data it's serving is too.
-When the logging app posts data, the api appends it to the relevant file and then commits and pushes to the remote repo.
-This feels super weird when I've got my professional software engineer hat on.
-But if I think of the repo as just a file system with the added benefit of a git history, then keeping code and data together makes sense.
-I don't think this set up would work for a team or production apps, but for personal stuff it's working well so far.
+- Code/data mixing: Keep related code and data together.
+For example, the [rest api](/packages/api/README.md) serves data for the [logging app](/packages/log-web/README.md).

 ## How I use it